 - Region bar

 - Floating widget

 The main window consists of a set of panels and each panel may contain multiple docked widgets as tabs.
 For example, in the above figure there are five panels in the main window and there are two docked widgets as tabs in the bottom-left panel.
 A tab or a docked widget may be detached to become a floating widget.
 The menu bar provides control options, such as image input/output, launching widgets, getting help, etc. The widget bar provides widgets to view or to analyze images.
 The dialog bar provides dialogs for configurations.
 The region bar provides shortcut buttons for creating regions of interest.
 The icons at the top-right corner of the main window are the indicators of server (backend) status and data stream.
 A dialog provides options to configure components, such as image layout, or region properties, etc. A tool bar provides tools for a widget, such as zoom buttons for the image viewer widget or the export options for the spectral profile widget, etc.

 In this section, basic instructions on how to interact with CARTA through the graphical user interface (GUI) are introduced.
 A summary of the full set of controls and shortcuts can be found via the “Help” -> “Controls and Shortcuts” menu or via “shift”+”?” keys.

 - use mouse wheel to scroll

-- use buttons at the bottom-left corner of image viewer
+- use the zoom buttons at the bottom-right corner of the image viewer

 To pan an image

-- use mouse to drag on image (default)
+- use mouse to drag-and-drop on image (default)